Kells Priory: Layout

 The priory is divided into two parts, an inner monastic precinct alongside the river and a large outer enclosure to the south.
 The latter was built in the fifteenth century and was referred to as Villa Prioris or villa and might have served as a safe place for people and their animal residing in the neighbouring houses.
 Actual function of the villa remains uncertain.

 Beside the second wall, closer to the river, was the primary church.
 It was built in the early XIII century and had a nave stretching about 25 meters and with a chancel and crossing spanning about 40 meters.

 Various utility buildings for the canons surrounded the church and were first built with wood and later with stone, with some claustral ranges possibly being finished before the main church.

 Excavations

 Tom Fanning, a state archaeologist and subsequently senior archaeology lecturer in NUI Galway began an excavation of the site in 1972.
 His work was completed by Miriam Clyne after Fanning's death in 1993.
 The excavation is one of the largest ever undertaken in Ireland at a monastic house and the publication by Clyne (2007), Kells Priory, Co.
 Kilkenny: archaeological excavations by T. Fanning & M. Clyne, is one of the largest ever published on a rural medieval site.

-There were approximately 20,000 archaeological findings which range from pieces of carved stone, pottery including Ham Green, floor and ridge tiles, metal objects as well as a collection of painted window glass which has allowed the reconstruction of what some of the window patterns may have looked like.
+There were approximately 20,000 archaeological finds which range from pieces of carved stone, pottery including Ham Green, floor and ridge tiles, metal objects as well as a collection of painted window glass which has allowed the reconstruction of what some of the window patterns may have looked like.